 Components

-- MySQL image: MySQL container configured with
+- MySQL image built by Minimus: MySQL container configured with

 --require_secure_transport=ONfor client authentication. - Dynamic certificate generation via OpenSSL: